Baseflow/GuardedActions/README.md

 # GuardedActions
-A library to improve the errorhandling, testability and reusability of apps that are using the MVVM pattern.
+A library to improve the error handling, testability and reusability of apps that are using the MVVM pattern.

 The Guarded Actions library comes with a set of providers to support of the most used of the IoC containers.